VUbels/Higgins_Lab/README.md

 -SIGNET pipeline: Infers intracellular communication.
 Runs a SIGNET pipeline to establish transcriptional network using MLP training model.
 Requires raw expression matrix as input.

+-scATAC_Pipeline: Uses ArchR and Cicero to generate GRNs for the purpose of CellOracle pertubartion analysis.
+Can modify ArchR to annotate scATAC data easily.

 **Important prerequisites:**

 -Download and install R (4.3.2+): https://www.r-project.org/